Updates for Members on COVID-19

 - Ontario Public Service: Current work arrangements will likely continue until at least September 2020.
 Only employees who support critical services are required to attend the workplace.
 Employees who do not support critical services and who can telecommute will continue to do so.
-Employees who do not support critical services and who cannot telecommute will be on paid leave.
 Info for employees can be found on InsideOPS.

 - FSRA: telecommuting arrangements and resources are being increased.